 During the Summer holidays (July-September) volunteers run traditional craft activities to involve families and children in workshops.
 These include: Ink making, bannock making, fabric dyeing, weaving and rug making (this last activity takes place every Monday afternoon throughout the year).

 This is an event to celebrate the contributions of staff and volunteers at the Robert Burns Birthplace museum.
 This year it will take place on September 3.
 Further details to follow.

 This evening event will take place on Saturday 27th June 7.30-10.30pm, Tickets will be available from March from the Volunteers Hub in the museum.
 Further information will follow soon.

 This evening event will take place on Friday October 2.
 Gather your gang and help us raise funds for the Burns cottage restoration.
 Further information will follow soon.

 The world’s foremost Burns Supper will be held in the Cottage of our poet’s birth on his birthday, 25 January.
 Tickets cost £250 and event is sold out for this year.

 There are only 12 tickets left for the 2021 Supper.
 However, we will hold one pair of tickets back for raffle.
 The raffle tickets cost £1 each and the Raffle will be drawn on at the end of November.
 Further information can be obtained at the reception desk of the Robert Burns Birthplace Museum or at the Volunteers Hub in the Foyer of the museum.

-Once again we are having our Tombola at the Birthday Bash (January 25), in the foyer of the Museum.
-This event, organised every year by volunteer Maureen Bryceland) will raise funds for the restoration of the cottage.
+Our Tombola takes place at the Birthday Bash (January 25), in the foyer of the Museum.
+This event, organised every year by volunteer Maureen Bryceland will raise funds for the restoration of the cottage.